IUDataStructuresCourse/course-web-page-spring-2025/index.md

 This policy does not apply to the midterm and final exam.
 When you complete something up to one week late, there is a 10% deduction to its grade.

-100% | before due date
+100% | up to the due date
 90%  | up to one week after due date
 0%   | after one week past the due date